Garden Legends Live On By Designs & Impressions They Leave on The Earth | Our Hearts and Minds

 He retired as director of Jackson & Perkins research after working with the company for 25 years and developing 150 varieties of roses.
 His creations have continued to gain prestige since his retirement.
 Bill Warriner passed away at the age of 69 in 1991.

 Dr. Keith Zary now with Gardens Alive! was also a rose judge with me at the Biltmore International Rose Trials along with his wife Debbie Zary in 2015.
 The awards his roses have won include three major European Rose Trials.
-Dr. Zary also bred ‘Bill Warriner’ a wonderful fkoribunda which I had in Texas.
-It blooms non-stop and I have pictures of it that I will post when I locate the negatives.
+Dr. Zary also bred ‘Bill Warriner’ a wonderful floribunda which I had in Texas.
+It blooms non-stop and I have pictures of it that I will post when I locate them.

 Dr. Zary is only the second US rose breeder to win the President’s International Trophy (PIT) and Gold Medal Award of the Royal National Rose Society.
 The rose that won is called ‘Greetings’, a white centered, purple shrub/landscape-type rose that is currently not available in the US, but is sold in England.